EMFlow: Data Imputation in Latent Space via EM and Deep Flow Models: Related work

 Some imputation techniques based on Variational Autoencoders (VAE) \citep{kingma2013auto} are also developed.
 For example, MIWAE \cite{mattei2019miwae} leverages the importance-weighted autoencoder \citep{burda2015importance} and optimizes a lower bound of the likelihood of observed data.
 But the zero imputation adopted by it can be problematic since observed entries can also be zero.
 It also needs quite large computational power to make the bound to be tight.
 EDDI \citep{ma2018eddi} avoids zero imputation by introducing a permutation invariant encoder.
 Imputation under Missing not at Random (MNAR) has also been explored by explicitly modeling the missing mechanism \citep{ipsen2020not, collier2020vaes}.
 However, all VAE-based approaches only permit approximate density estimation no matter how expressive the inference model is.

 Our proposed framework builds on the work of MCFlow \citep{richardson2020mcflow} that utilizes NF to learn exact density estimation on incomplete data via an iterative learning schema.
 The core component of MCFlow is a feed forward network that operates in the latent space and attempts to find the likeliest embedding vector in a supervised manner.
-Although MCFlow achieves impressive performance compared to other state of art methods, it remains ambiguous that how the feed forward network exploits the correlation in the latent space.
+Although MCFlow achieves impressive performance compared to other state-of-art methods, it remains ambiguous that how the feed forward network exploits the correlation in the latent space.
+A key difference between the MCFlow and our proposed method is that we exploit the correlation in the latent space which in turn induces correlation in ambient space via NF.
 We also find that the inference of MCFlow often has slow convergence speed and can be unstable.